mdheisser/Three-React-Template/README.md

 *[Live Demo](https://etienne1911.github.io/three-react-template/)&ensp;&middot;&ensp;[Sandbox](https://codesandbox.io/embed/github/etienne1911/three-react-template/tree/master/?fontsize=14&initialpath=three-react-template%2F&theme=dark&view=preview)*

 ## Goals/features
-When I started 3d web dev, with ThreeJS I found one downside was the lack of frame to develop serious project.
+When I started 3d web dev, with ThreeJS I found the lack of frame to develop serious project to be one of the main downside.
 I was only coding small demos built from html files which ended up messy.
 With the advent of tools such as React, web dev became much cleaner, and a bit closer to traditional projects such as C++, while keeping flexibility of scripting languages and possibilities offered by markup language to build UI.